faylward/virtree/README.md

-# hmmtree
+# virtree
-hmmtree is a script for generating a binary alignment file based on HMM present/absence.
-It generates a pseudo-FASTA file that can be used for building phylogenetic trees.
+hmmtree is a script for generating a binary alignment file of viral genomes based on HMM present/absence.
+The result is a pseudo-FASTA file that can be used for building phylogenetic trees.
+This is often useful for viruses such as tailed phages (Cuadoviricetes) when universal marker genes are lacking.

 ### Dependencies